 About JPride BaltimoreOur Vision, Mission, History, and People

 JPride Baltimore helps to create safe spaces and equality for LGBTQ individuals and their families within the Jewish community through support, education and advocacy.
-While we are not yet received 501(c)(3) designation, we are grateful to function as a charitable depository with a donor advised fund under the Associated, a 501(c)(3) nonprofit organization.
+We are a 501(c)(3) non-profit organization.
+Additionally, we are grateful to function as a charitable depository with a donor advised fund under the Associated Jewish Federation of Baltimore.

-Our team is chaired by Justin Fair and Liz Minkin-Friedman, with a team of 15 experienced community lay leaders, parents, and educators.
+We are a volunteer team of 15 experienced community lay leaders, parents, and educators.
 Please read more about our story below, then head to our Projects page when you're done.

 WHAT DRIVES US

 Today, JPride functions with a voluntary advisory board and a grants committee/taskforce.
 We distribute micro grants, build community, and most practically, advise constituents across the Baltimore Metro Area how to create representative and affirming programs.
 In this, our role is to consult with Jewish partner charitable organizations: how to seek and accept gifts, grants, legacies and contributions, so they can authentically advocate with and intentionally support LGBTQ+ persons.

 Our challenge today is two-fold: how to signal LGBTQ+ need to unsolicited foundations so we can increase our fund, and how to activate Jewish LGBTQ+ programming across congregations and cultural organizations.